AlanFajayan/js-dev-env/notes.md

     + after starting the app, type 'lt --port 3000 --subdomain hikahos'

 # Automation
+  Ensure that builds and related tooling are integrated in a consistent manner
   * Grunt
   * Gulp
   * npm Scripts